 However, you can setup a Transient – IP Pool where IP addresses are automatically allocated using IP pools from a specified range when the vApp is powered on.
 The IP addresses are released when the appliance is powered off.

 IP pools provide a network identity to vApps.
 An IP pool is a network configuration that is assigned to a network used by a vApp.
 The vApp can then leverage vCenter Server to automatically provide an IP configuration to its virtual machines.

 The IP pools are created at the Datacenter level, so after selecting the data center, the tab will appear in your vSphere client (windows).

 If you're using new vSphere Web client, the approach is quite different, because you must go Home > Networking > Manage > Network Protocol Profiles.
 The options you get there are the same.

 How to setup IP pools and what are the options there?

-You can define the IP informations,on the different tabs there.
+You can define the IP information on the different tabs there.
 Like DNS, DHCP or Proxy tabs are present.
-It’s easy process if you know basic DHCP administration.
+It's an easy process if you know basic DHCP administration.
 In my example an IP pool used for Horizon Workspace vApp.
 Next to the checkbox to enable the IP pool, there is a link which brings up a small window showing how many IP address will be used by that pool.